hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

 :::

 #### Theory #6: Botched copy of a dot-stretched Wang delta
-Or maybe it does come from Wang?
+Or maybe it *does* come from Wang?
 Viler makes an interesting observation: a 1979 Wang character set for the *2236DE terminal* includes a delta symbol ( Δ ) at position 0x9A.
 At first glance this seemed unrelated to IBM's house symbol at 0x7F.
-But after viewing the ROM data as a bitmap, VileR discovered that the pixels were spaced-out, implying that the glyphs relied on some sort of dot-stretching effect in the display circuitry.
-Rendering the bitmap with his [CRT emulator](https://int10h.org/blog/2021/01/simulating-crt-monitors-ffmpeg-pt-1-color/) revealed that Wang's delta didn't actually look like a clean equilateral triangle: the triangle's sides were slightly cropped to fit it into the 7&times;7 pixels-per-character space, and in combination with the CRT effect, makes the delta resemble IBM's blocky house symbol.
-VileR also notes that even though Wang could have created a less ambiguous delta triangle by making the sides steeper, the designers of early bitmap fonts were often very reluctant to use angles other than 45/90 degrees in their glyphs, because uneven displacements between scanlines produce very obvious "jaggies" on low-res CRTs.
+But after viewing the ROM data as a bitmap, VileR discovered two interesting things.
+First, Wang's delta wasn't a clean equilateral triangle (angles at 60°, 60°, 60°); to avoid uneven displacements between scanlines, which could produce very obvious "jaggies" on low-res CRTs, the delta was instead rendered as a right triangle (angles 45°, 90°, 45°).
+However, because of this, the triangle's side-corners had to be chopped off, to fit it into its 7&times;7 pixels-per-character space.
+Secondly, VileR discovered that the bitmap's pixels were spaced-out, implying that the glyphs relied on some sort of dot-stretching effect in the display circuitry.
+After these realizations, rendering the bitmap with his [CRT emulator](https://int10h.org/blog/2021/01/simulating-crt-monitors-ffmpeg-pt-1-color/) revealed that Wang's delta actually resembles IBM's blocky house symbol.

-So, if Bill Gates was correct about IBM copying characters from Wang, it's entirely possible that the people at IBM, who were copying glyphs directly from Wang's, misinterpreted the delta as a house, especially considering, as Bradley notes, that the whole process was rushed.
-This is of course not a definitive proof, but a compelling theory nonetheless!

 <figure class="u-image-full-width">
     {% image